amwebexpert/poc-mobile-python/README.md

 ## Getting Started

-Then you can install the Open Mindset app dependencies as follow
+Then you can install the Open Mindset app dependencies as follow.
 First create and activate your virtual environment:

    ```shell
     python -m venv venv
     . venv/bin/activate
    ```

 Use `pip-tools` to generate `requirements.txt` file from `requirements.in`:

    ```shell
     python -m pip install pip-tools
     pip-compile requirements.in
    ```

 Update the virtual environment dependencies:

    ```shell
    pip-sync
    ```

-### Startup & hot reload
+### Startup & Hot Reload

 Normal startup